pkp/ojs-user-guide/en/authoring.md

 During the review stages, you'll see a status update at the top, which will keep you informed as reviewers are recruited, assigned and submit their reviews.

-Dyring the review stages, you may be asked to submit revisions which address any concerns raised.
+During the review stages, you may be asked to submit revisions which address any concerns raised.
 If needed, you'll find a Revisions panel where you can upload new files for the editor.